FelixGerberding/mca-hackathon-2024/docs/game-server/flow-of-information.md

 ## Actors

-We will distinguishe three types of actors:
+We will distinguish between three types of actors:

 1. Server
 1. Player client